Lax Additivity: Preliminaries

-\begin{rem} \Cref{defi:lax-limit} can easily be modified to also define \emph{partially lax} limits and colimits: If the indexing category \(S\) is equipped with some collection \(M\) of marked arrows, we can define the \(M\)-partially lax limit of a diagram \(\X\colon S \to \CCatinfty\) as the \(\infty\)-category of those sections of the Grothendieck construction \(\covGroth\X\to S\), whose value on the arrows in \(M\) is cocartesian.
+\begin{rem} \Cref{defi:lax-limit} can easily be modified to also define \emph{partially lax} limits and colimits (sometimes also called \emph{marked (co)limits}): If the indexing category \(S\) is equipped with some collection \(M\) of marked arrows, we can define the \(M\)-partially lax limit of a diagram \(\X\colon S \to \CCatinfty\) as the \(\infty\)-category of those sections of the Grothendieck construction \(\covGroth\X\to S\), whose value on the arrows in \(M\) is cocartesian.
 Then one defines partially lax limits and colimits in an arbitrary \((\infty,2)\)-category \(\extwocat\) analogously to \Cref{defi:lax-limit}.
+See also \cite{berman2020} and \cite{abellan-marked} for a general treatment of partially (op)lax (co)limits.

 In this paper, we mostly deal with (fully) lax limits or colimits (i.e. \(M\) only consists of the equivalences of \(S\)). \end{rem}

 \begin{exa} The only partially lax limits we need in this paper are the directed pullback and directed pushout, which we denote by \(\laxpull{\A}{\B}{\C}\) and \(\laxpush{\A}{\B}{\C}\).
 Abstractly, they are equipped with the universal squares